alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 This is a good resource for webionly to get a good idea of how to use the tool: [webionly full example tutorial](https://webinoly.com/tutorials/webinoly-full-example-tutorial/).

-Since I now manage my own VPS, it's a good idea to go beyond the Updraft plugin I mentioned above and also take advantage of [webinoly backups](https://webinoly.com/documentation/webinolys/#backups).
+Since I now manage my own VPS, it's a good idea to go beyond the Updraft plugin I mentioned above and also take advantage of [webinoly backups](https://webinoly.com/documentation/webinolys/#backups) for server resouces.

 ### SEO + Structured Data
 There are so many sites and tools to manage SEO, it can be a bit overwhelming.
 Many tools overlap in functionality so it's difficult to determine when to use each.
 Below are a few tools to look into.